JAForbes/superouter/readme.md

 #### Data Driven

-This library uses a specification for its data structures called [static-sum-type](https://gitlab.com/JAForbes/static-sum-type).
+This library uses a specification for its data structures from [sum-type](https://github.com/JAForbes/sum-type).
 You can take the output and generate your own framework or application behaviour in a standard structured way.
 You can also persist / serialize and transfer these data structures because reference equality is never relied upon.

 This means you can do fun things like have your API define its endpoints with superouter and then send type information over the wire to generate constructors for a client side SDK for better validation.